Pantothenic Acid – Vitamin B5

 • Muscle cramps

 A toxic level of pantothenic acid has not been observed from food sources.
 With very large daily doses of 10 grams a day, stomach upset or mild diarrhea has been reported.
-[2] However, this is rare and a Tolerable Upper Intake Level for pantothenic acid has not been established.
+However, this is rare and a Tolerable Upper Intake Level (the maximum daily dose unlikely to cause adverse side effects in the general population) for pantothenic acid has not been established.

 Pantothenic acid is sold as a supplement purported to help dozens of conditions, from allergies and dandruff to leg cramps and arthritis.
 Unfortunately there is little evidence to support these claims.